 8. Competitive Analysis and Advantages

-Just like the industry analysis, your competitive analysis doesn’t have to be an in depth report listing every detail about all your competitors.
+Just like the industry analysis, your competitive analysis doesn’t have to be an in-depth report listing every detail about all your competitors.
 You should focus mainly on your key competitors and their strengths and weaknesses.
 Importantly, you can use this analysis to identify your current competitive advantages and growth potentials.

 9. Marketing Plan

 Beside the strategic plan, you should also develop a comprehensive marketing plan.
-The marketing plan will give you a clear idea how you will attract future prospects, turn them to paying customers and maximize your lifetime customer value.
+The marketing plan will give you a clear idea how you will attract future prospects, turn them into paying customers and maximize your lifetime customer value.
 In your strategic plan include a summary of the marketing plan.